4rthurCyber08/WinAD/03 Certificate Authority.md

 <!-- Your monitor number = #$34T# -->

-# 💡 Install Active Directory Domains and Services
+# 💡 Install Certificate Authority Services

 ### 1. On Server Manager
 Go to Manage > `Add Roles and Features` __[01]__